chakra-ui/chakra-ui/.changeset/smooth-garlics-collect.md

 "@chakra-ui/transition": patch
 ---

-Transition: Fix emitted types that were incompatible with latest framer-motion release
+Fix emitted types that were incompatible with latest `framer-motion` release